Soaking Beans, Seeds and Grains to Reduce Lectins, Optimize Digestion and Nutrition

 These anti-nutrients are also what allow beans to be stored for a long time without going bad.
 Pretty great if you’re a bean or other seed, but pretty lousy if you’re a human trying to eat them without having endless gas, bloating or stool changes (Mega Lousy for a first date, for sure).

 Additionally, the phytic acid that protects the bean also prevents you from absorbing all the good nutrients that beans have to offer.
 Beans then cause gas and discomfort because they are hitting your gut in a form that’s hard to digest.
 Over time, eating unsoaked beans can really irritate the gut and contribute to health problems, such as IBS, SIBO and leaky gut.

 Some harder beans, like kidney, black, and navy beans also have oligosaccharides (large, complex sugars) that can completely do a number on your digestion.

-As detailed on the buying Rizatriptan online, “Legumes have their own agenda, which is to germinate, grow and perpetuate their genetic inheritance, rather than go softly into your cassoulet.
+As detailed on the Weston A. Price website, “Legumes have their own agenda, which is to germinate, grow and perpetuate their genetic inheritance, rather than go softly into your cassoulet.
 These seeds are well-armed with anti-nutrients… and some have specialized complex sugars that can wreak painful revenge upon the mammalian gut that consumes them without proper disarming.
 But long ago clever humans devised ways to coax these sometimes headstrong legumes into many safe, savory and nutritious transformations.”